anuragkapur/anuragkapur.github.io/blog/engineering/_posts/2020-04-25-machine-learning-reference-guide.md

 * Discriminative and parametric learning algorithm.<sup>1</sup>
 * Discriminative counterpart of GNB.<sup>2</sup>
 * A linear model for classification.<sup>3</sup>
+* Logistic regression is a *generalized linear model*.
+Generalized linear models are, despite their name, not generally considered linear models.
+They have a linear component, but the model itself is nonlinear due to the nonlinearity introduced by the link function.<sup>5</sup>
 * Unlike in Naive Bayes, in Logistic Regression we do not restrict ourselves in any way by making assumptions about
 $$P(X|y)$$.
 This allows logistic regression to be more flexible, but such flexibility also requires more data to avoid overfitting.<sup>2</sup>